Vestibular migraine and spontaneous vertigo – Migraine Associated Vertigo

-- Vestibular migraine patients were abnormally sensitive to roll tilt (a misalignment of the eyes disrupting sense of gravity and space), which co-modulates semicircular canal and otolith organ activity (this is an ability to sense gravity and sense motion), but not to motions that activate the canals or otolith organs in isolation (where fluid in the ears stabilizers balance), implying sensitization of canal-otolith integration.
+- Vestibular migraine patients were abnormally sensitive to roll tilt (a misalignment of the eyes disrupting the sense of gravity and space), which co-modulates semicircular canal and otolith organ activity (this is an ability to sense gravity and sense motion), but not to motions that activate the canals or otolith organs in isolation (where fluid in the ears stabilizers balance), implying sensitization of canal-otolith integration.
 (Something is off but it is not a Meniere’s Disease type problem.)

-- The researchers suggest a pathogenic model where vestibular symptoms emanate from the vestibular nuclei, (the the cranial center point for the vestibular nerve) which are sensitized by migraine-related brainstem regions and simultaneously suppressed by inhibitory feedback from the cerebellar nodulus and uvula, the site of canal-otolith integration.
+- The researchers suggest a pathogenic model where vestibular symptoms emanate from the vestibular nuclei, (the cranial center point for the vestibular nerve) which are sensitized by migraine-related brainstem regions and simultaneously suppressed by inhibitory feedback from the cerebellar nodulus and uvula, the site of canal-otolith integration.

-Why does the treatment protocol include antidepressants, antiepileptics, beta blockers, and physical therapy?
+Why does the treatment protocol include antidepressants, antiepileptics, beta-blockers, and physical therapy?
 Some may find this treatment successful.
 People with neck pain and instability may not.

 What happened to the 47 patients?

 - Of the 47 patients who underwent therapy for vestibular migraine.
 This population had a significant dizziness handicap inventory (a measuring score) reduction with therapy.